The Nevada System of Higher Education (NSHE) welcomes you to the web site for NSHE’s Retirement Program for employees.

 Faculty and professional staff are required to participate in the RPA as a condition of employment with NSHE on the date of appointment.
 Medical residents and postdoctoral scholars are likewise required to participate in the Medical Resident/Postdoctoral Scholar Plan as a condition of employment with NSHE on the date of appointment.

-Participation in the TSA is purely voluntary.
-Participation in the TSA is supplementary to participation in the mandatory plan and cannot replace participation in the mandatory plan.
-You can begin, resume, change, or discontinue your contributions to the TSA by accessing the NSHE Employee Self-Service Utility.
+Participation in the Supplemental 403(b) is purely voluntary, supplementary to participation in the mandatory plan, and cannot replace participation in the mandatory plan.
+You can begin, resume, change, or discontinue your contributions to the Supplemental 403(b) by accessing the NSHE Employee Self-Service Utility.

 Participation in the Excess Benefit Plan is limited to those individuals who are not able to fully participate in the mandatory plan due to IRS imposed benefit restrictions.